 The Pro-Am is scheduled to be played early every year and looks set to continue the tradition of the original Don Walker Purse for many years to come.

 Many additions, alterations and improvements have been made to the Clubhouse over the years, so much so that little of the original 1880’s homestead (pictured right) remains today.
 However, what remains of the “Bryn Teg” is listed as a heritage building and should be preserved.
+Full of rich history the Brynteg room is always a must for a clubhouse tour.

 The beautiful coloured lead-light windows in the Bryn Teg room alcove.
 The decorative tiled fireplaces in the sitting room and Bryn Teg room.
 Outside the imposing turreted porch way entrance with steps to the original homestead.
 The slate roof with the majestic chimneys.
-All wonderfully preserved relics of the past.
+All wonderfully preserved relics of the clubs history.